-People often think that murder is just a murder.
-But have you ever thought if somebody kills somebody unintentionally then would it be considered as a murder?
+People often think that murder is just murder.
+But have you ever thought if somebody kills somebody unintentionally then would it be considered murder?
 And what if somebody kills somebody intentionally then the penalty or punishment law would be as same as the unintentional murder?
 The answer is NO. So it is important to know about the degree of murder.
-There are some degrees on the state of murder, and they are named as first degree, second degree and third-degree murder based on the level of killing and so on.
+There are some degrees on the state of murder, and they are named as first degree, second degree, and third-degree murder based on the level of killing and so on.

-Facts about the first degree, second degree, and third-degree murder:
+Facts about the first degree, second degree, and third-degree murder

 Murder is usually a punishable criminal act in the eyes of Canadian law and every single jurisdiction on earth.
 It is not a matter of joke.
 No matter who commits the murder or who the victim is, the murderer should get punished.
 But there are some differences in terms of murder which are also designated as first, second, third-degree murder.

 This writing will help you to know about the differences between these 3 degrees’ murder and the law behind this.

 The topmost serious charge for murder is also known as first-degree murder.
 This murder is the evilest one.
 When someone kills someone intentionally with malice aforethought is called first-degree murder.
 This murder is also designated as premeditated murder which is a planned murder.
 Some examples of first-degree murder: